History, Political Science, and Philosophy

 Dr. Alberto Rodriguez

-Associate Professor of History and Director of the Mexican American Studies Institute
+Professor of History and Director of the Mexican American Studies Institute

-Alberto Rodriguez is an Associate Professor of History, and Director of the Mexican American Studies Institute.
+Alberto Rodriguez is a Professor of History, and Director of the Mexican American Studies Institute.
 Rodriguez has published: Mexican American Baseball in the Alamo Region (Charleston: Arcadia Publishing, 2015), “Ponte El Guante!
 Baseball on the US/Mexican Border: The Game and Community Building, 1920s-1970s,” The Journal of the West(Fall 2015), “Spanish Southern States Recording Expedition,” with Rene Torres, Journal of Texas Music History (Fall 2016) and “Africana Aesthetics: Creating a Critical Black Narrative from Photographs in South Texas” in Africana Theory, Policy, and Leadership: A Social Science Analysis edited by James L. Conyers, Jr. (Transaction Publishers: 2016).
 His upcoming projects Urban Borderlands: Anglos, Mexicans, and African Americans in South Texas 1929-1964 and Rancho La Union: A Transnational History of the Borderlands is a comparative multiethnic analysis of the Lower Rio Grande Valley, focusing on race relations in American and Borderland society with a specialty in Mexican American and African American encounters.
 Rodriguez holds a Ph.D. from the University of Houston in 20th Century American History with a minor in Women's Studies and teaches courses on Latin@ History, Mexican American History, Chicana/o History, Texas History, and African American History.
 He was born in Greeley, Colorado but calls Edinburg, Texas home.

 Texas A&M University-Kingsville